Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 This notice comes from the establishment of their new NEP: National Emphasis Program.

-The best examples of high-risk industries include:
+The best examples of high-risk industries include agriculture, warehouses, and construction.

 This program is a part of the Biden Administration’s broader efforts to address the effects of climate change through the use of a “whole of government approach.”